margaretmf/margaretmf.github.io/vocabulary.md

 * To transfer or convey from one place to another

 ## Circle: ##
+* A round plane figure whose boundary (the circumference) consists of points equidistant from a fixed point (the center)
+* Move all the way around (someone or something), especially more than once
+* A closed plane (see PLANE entry 6 sense 2b) curve every point of which is equidistant (see EQUIDISTANT sense 1) from a fixed point within the curve

 ## Grade: ##

 ## Arrest: ##

 ## Recollect: ##

+## Spin : ##